luizbgomide/sovereign/combat.md

 | [Total Defense](/combat#total-defense-instant)              | Instant   | No                     |
 | [Make a Snap Attack](/combat#make-a-snap-attack-instant)    | Instant   | No                     |

 This list is not exhaustive!
-If you want to do something else, or a variant of any of these actions, describe what you're doing and what you are hoping to have happen, and the GM will figure out the specifics - see [the core gameplay loop](/rules#core-gameplay-loop).
-Normally, this involves figuring out which sort of action it takes (main, move, free, etc), whether or not it provokes an attack of opportunity, etc.
+If you want to do something else, or a variant of any of these actions, describe what you're doing and what you are hoping to have happen, and the GM will figure out the specifics - see the [Core Gameplay Loop](/rules#core-gameplay-loop).
+Normally, this involves figuring out which sort of action it takes ([Main](#main-action), [Move](#move-action), [Free](#free-action), etc), whether or not it provokes an [Attack of Opportunity](#attack-of-opportunity), etc.

 ### Make a Melee Attack (Main)

-Attack a target in melee range with an unarmed attack or melee weapon.
+[Attack](#attack-rolls) a target in melee range with an unarmed attack or melee weapon.
 Such weapons use either the [Brawl](/rules#brawl) or the [Stab](/rules#stab) skill, depending on the type of attack.

 ### Make a Ranged Attack (Main)

-Attack a target with a bow or thrown weapon.
+[Attack](#attack-rolls) a target with a bow or thrown weapon.
 The [Shoot](/rules#shoot) skill is used for these attacks, though [Stab](/rules#stab) or [Exert](/rules#exert) can optionally be used for thrown weapons.
 If there is an enemy attacker in melee range, one-handed ranged weapons and thrown weapons suffer a -4 penalty to hit, while bows and other two-handed ranged weapons cannot be fired at all.

 ### Make a Snap Attack (Instant)